VR Funding!

 New Book Out!

-I feel very honored to have contributed a chapter on The Gut Microbiota and Host Metabolism to this new educational book on Evolution, Biodiversity and a Reassessment of the Hygiene Hypothesis, edited by Graham Rook and Chris Lowry.
+chapter on The Gut Microbiota and Host Metabolism to this new educational book on Evolution, Biodiversity and a Reassessment of the Hygiene Hypothesis, edited by Graham Rook and Chris Lowry.

 At the beginning I was a bit hesitant whether I will have time to write this chapter, but when looking back now, I am very happy that I invested the time.
 And first of all, I am really excited to read all the other chapters about how microbes affect our life!